 Thermal Expansion Definition

-Thermal expansion is defined as the total increase in length or a dimension due to an increase in the temperature of the material.
+Thermal expansion is defined as the total increase in length or dimension due to an increase in the temperature of the material.

 Thermal Expansion Formula